iaincollins/nextjs-starter/README.md

 All functionality works both client and server site - including without JavaScript support in the browser.

-*Note: Some of the features in this release may not be compatible with Internet Explorer (but do work with Chrome, Firefox and Safari).
-Internet Explorer specific issues will be addressed when Next.js 2.0 is final, but pull requests in the interim are welcome.*

 ## Demo

 You can try it out at https://nextjs-starter.now.sh